 Most people would prefer to do community service or pay triple the fines to avoid going to jail, but it just doesn’t work like that.
 The law says that these things are going to be mandatory.
 So a defense attorney will try to find a basis to dismiss the case or to preclude the blood evidence or employ some sort of a defense to reduce the DUI to a different type of a violation, such as Reckless Driving.
 This is a much more lenient type of a charge as it doesn’t have any mandatory jail, mandatory fines or a mandatory interlock device.
 It still is a criminal charge, but it doesn’t automatically carry the same penalties as a DUI.

-For more information on Penalties For A DUI Conviction, a free initial consultation is your next best step.
+For more information on Penalties For A DUI Conviction, a free initial consultation with our Scottsdale DUI Lawyers is your next best step.
 Get the information and legal answers you are seeking by calling (480) 400-1355 today.